The complete guide to personal loans in South Africa

 You have likely seen the term APR or Comparison Rate in your search for the best personal loans in South Africa.
 APR stands for Annual Percentage Rate, and thus, this number is always expressed as a percentage.
 The difference between the rate of interest and the APR can be understood in two points:

-- The Annual Percentage Rate or Comparison Rate includes interest plus other charges.
+The Annual Percentage Rate includes interest plus other charges.

 Should you get a personal loan?

-Life is not perfect, which is why unexpected things happen.
-When an emergency or urgent expense comes up applying for a loan may be your only solution.
-You can even use the personal loan funds to further your goals and improve your quality of life.
+When an emergency or urgent expense comes up, applying for a personal loan may be your only solution.
+You can even use the loan to further your goals and improve your quality of life.

-- Loan term and loan amount: A longer loan term and loan size contribute to a higher total cost.
+Loan term & amount: A longer-term and loan size contribute to a higher total cost.

 Here’s an example that shows the estimated total cost of a personal loan: